Signatures in TQFT : Asymptotics and Modularity: Introduction

 Figure \ref{fig:sigma2} suggests that the convergence is rapid: the graph of the map on the right hand side is shown in green whereas red dots represent the points $(q/p,\sigma_2(q/p)/p^2)$ for $0<q<p<31$.

 The proof of this theorem involves several steps and occupies Sections~\ref{genre2} and~\ref{sec2}.
 We first apply in Section~\ref{genre2} a finite Fourier transform in Equation \eqref{defsigma2} to transform this expression into a sum of evaluations of a rational function at roots of unity indexed by $\Delta_p$.
-We then apply Brion's theorem to get an explicit trigonometric sum computing $\sigma_2(q/p)$ (see Theorem \ref{sigma2} for the precise statement): this step already presents miraculous cancellations for which we do not have any conceptual explanation.
+We then apply Brion's theorem to get an explicit trigonometric sum computing $\sigma_2(q/p)$; this step presents miraculous cancellations for which we do not have any conceptual explanation.

-Then in Section~\ref{sec2}, we analyse the asymptotic behavior of the trigonometric sum in the most technical part of the paper.
-In order to control its denominators, we need to impose that the coefficients of the continued fraction expansion of $\theta$ do not grow too quickly.
-We use for that some classical results of Khinchin on metric Diophantine approximation and a variation on a technique due to Zaremba.
+Then in Section~\ref{sec2}, we provide the asymptotic analysis needed to prove the theorem.
+Here we use a simplification of our trigonometric formula which was pointed out to us by Y. Murakami \cite{YMu}.
+This simplification makes the asymptotic analysis much easier than in our original proof.

 In higher genus one can also write down a formula for $\sigma_g(q/p)$ as the sum of signs indexed by lattice points inside some polytope (see \cite[Remark 4.12]{BHMV}~\footnote{Our $\boV_p$ corresponds to the $V_{2p}$ of \cite{BHMV}.}.)
 But the signs are much more complicated than in Formula \eqref{defsigma2} which prevents us from generalizing our theorem.
 We briefly discuss in Section~\ref{sec5} how the asymptotics might look like for general surfaces including marked points, and illustrate this by some numerical experiments.